entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 127–142.

 Dennis-Bryan KD.
 1987.
-A new species of eastmanosteid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
+A new species of eastmanosteid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 90: 1–64.

 Dennis-Bryan KD, Miles RS.
 1983a.
-Further eubrachythoracid arthrodires from Gogo, Western Australia.
+Further eubrachythoracid arthrodires from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 77: 145–173.

 Dennis-Bryan KD, Miles RS.
 1983b.
-Renaming of Kimberia.
+Renaming of Kimberia.
 Zoological Journal of the Linnean Society 78: 398.

 Dunkle DH, Bungart PA.
 1939.
 A new arthrodire from the Cleveland Shale Formation.
 Scientific Publications of the